 Takehara City has the rather romantic literal meaning in Japanese of bamboo-field city.
-Form doesn't quite follow name but the area's outskirts do have large bamboo forests.
+Form doesn't quite follow name, but the area's outskirts do have large bamboo forests.
 Takehara developed, like Onomichi, as an important focus of sea traffic on the Seto Inland Sea.
-From the Muromachi era (1336-1573) to the Edo era (1603-1868), salt industries thrived in the area.
-Today, it is a small sedate coastal city with around 32,000 people living in the area.
+From the Muromachi period to the Edo period, salt industries thrived in the area.
+Today, it is a small sedate coastal city with around 28,000 people living in the area.

 Historic Preservation Area

 Takehara's main tourist attraction in the city is the historic preservation area.
 It takes around 15 minutes to walk through town from JR Takehara Station to the area.
-Takehara is nicknamed "little Kyoto in Aki" but it has become a little hard to see the connection in modern times.
-If you're in the area then it's well worth a look.
-A fair number of domestic tourists take tours around the area and sample the local specialty foods, bamboo shoots and Japanese sake.
+While only a moderate size, the collection of cobbled paths and heritage buildings in the preservation area is quite charming.

 There are historical buildings, temples, shrines and several museums in the preservation area.
 There is even a museum devoted entirely to sake, Japanese rice wine.
 Almost all of the displays and pamphlets are in Japanese only.

-Probably, Takehara's most famous buildings are in the heart of the historical area at the Zen Buddhist compound, Saihouji.
+In the heart of the historical area, is the Zen Buddhist compound, Saihouji.
 Originally built in 1560, it burned to the ground in 1602 and was rebuilt soon after.
 The main building was restored in 1702 and it has evolved since then with parts being added over many years.
-The pictures on the right are of it.

 The Saihouji compound is up on top of a long flight of stairs.
 It faces out towards Takehara and the sea.
 The highlights are its wooden gate at the top of the hill, large bell and main building.
 The view from the main building's platform of the city is very nice.